Mrrichh/wireframing/README.md

 In summary, **wireframing ensures that everyone involved in software development shares a clear vision**, which streamlines the process and results in better products.

+## Real-World Scenario: Wireframing in Action

+During the development of an **online booking system**, a wireframe was created to map out the user journey from browsing services to completing checkout.

+### Usability Issues Identified
+When stakeholders reviewed the wireframe, they noticed two major issues:
+1. **Confusing Navigation** – The placement of the “Checkout” button was not obvious, which could frustrate users.
+2. **Overloaded Homepage** – Too much information was displayed on the homepage, making it hard for users to focus on booking.

+### How the Issues Were Resolved
+- The **Checkout button** was moved to a more prominent and consistent location across all pages.
+- The **homepage layout** was simplified, showing only essential booking options with links to more detailed pages.

+### Impact on the Final Product
+By addressing these issues **before development began**, the team:
+- Avoided costly redesigns later in the coding stage.
+- Improved the overall **user experience**, making the booking process smooth and intuitive.
+- Increased user satisfaction and reduced drop-offs during checkout.

+---

+### Conclusion
+Wireframing proved essential in identifying usability problems early, allowing for simple adjustments that made a big difference.
+This scenario shows how wireframes are not just design tools—they are **critical for ensuring a user-friendly and effective final product**.